givo/nested-crud/README.md

 ### Item Description

 Every item that is returned to the client should have a description.
 An item description is the way you expose the item in your API.
-Most of the time you'll want to hide some internal members.
-In order to return a description you simply need to override `describe()` function and return a new object which holds only the members that you want to expose, for example:
+Most of the time you'll want to hide some internal members and in that case you simply need to return a description in `describe()` function and return a new object which holds only the members that you want to expose, for example:

 ``` typescript
 class User implements ICrudItem{